vvmruder/qwc2-extra/README.md

     [...]

  * `toolLayers`: List of layers to load when activating tool.
  * `infoQueries`: List of additional info queries to offer in the dialog (PLR cadastre query is built-in).
+By default, these render some HTML data in an iframe.
+If a custom component is needed for rendering the result, see configuration in `appConfig.js` below.
-   - `key`: A unique key name
+   - `key`: A unique key name.
-   - `title`: The human visible title
+   - `title`: The human visible title.
+   - `titleMsgId`: Instead of `title`, a message id for the title which will be looked up in the translations.
    - `query`: The query to perform to retreive the info.
 Must return HTML, which is then rendered in an iframe. `$egrid$` is replaced with the EGRID of the current plot.
+If the specified URL is relative, it is resolved with respect to `plotInfoService` as defined in `config.json`.
    - `pdfQuery`: Optional query to retreive a PDF report, which is then presented as a download the the user.
 Again, `$egrid$` is replaced with the EGRID of the current plot.
+   - `pdfTooltip`: Message id for the pdf button tooltip.
    - `urlKey`: Optional query parameter key name.
 If QWC2 is started with `<urlKey>=<egrid>` in the URL, the plot info tool is automatically enabled and the respective query performed.
+   - `cfg`: Arbitrary custom config to pass to a custom component, see `appConfig.js` configuration below.

 **`appConfig.js` configuration:**